 The train journey from Singapore was a hellish one.
 POWS were crowded into small trucks squeezed in by their Japanese guards for what was to a 5-day 4-night rail trip to Bampong, Thailand.
-The days were stinking hot and the men found the nights travelling in trucks very cold.
-Men were forced to take turns to lie down.
+The days were stinking hot and the men found the nights freezing cold.
+Without sufficient room the men were forced to take turns to lie down.
 They stayed overnight at Konma transit camp and headed out the next day on a 49 km trip by truck to Kanchanaburi.

-Whilst working on the Burma-Thai Railway Cowboy lost many mates to illness and starvation.
-His mate working on hammer and tap at Kanyu II died of cholera within a few hours.
 The men suffered beri beri, dysentery, ulcers and endless tropical diseases compounded by lack of food and medicine.
 The POWs were subject to bashings by the Japanese and Korean guards.
-They required no reason to lash out at a POW and struck with unexpected violence.
+They required no reason to lash out at a POW and were struck with unexpected violence and rifle butts.